nodejs/node/doc/api/errors.md

 ## System Errors

-System errors are generated when exceptions occur within the Node.js runtime environment.
-Typically, these are operational errors that occur when an application violates an operating system constraint such as attempting to read a file that does not exist or when the user does not have sufficient permissions.
+Node.js generates system errors when exceptions occur within its runtime environment.
+These usually occur when an application violates an operating system constraint.
+For example, a system error will occur if an application attempts to read a file that does not exist.

-System errors are typically generated at the syscall level: an exhaustive list of error codes and their meanings is available by running `man 2 intro` or `man 3 errno` on most Unices; or [online][].
+System errors are usually generated at the syscall level.
+For a comprehensive list, see the [`errno`(3) man page][].

-In Node.js, system errors are represented as augmented `Error` objects with added properties.
+In Node.js, system errors are `Error` objects with extra properties.

 ### Class: SystemError

-#### error.info

-`SystemError` instances may have an additional `info` property whose value is an object with additional details about the error conditions.

-The following properties are provided:
+* `address` {string} If present, the address to which a network connection failed
 * `code` {string} The string error code
+* `dest` {string} If present, the file path destination when reporting a file system error
-* `errno` {number} The system-provided error number
+* `errno` {number|string} The system-provided error number
+* `info` {Object} If present, extra details about the error condition
-* `message` {string} A system-provided human readable description of the error
+* `message` {string} A system-provided human-readable description of the error
+* `path` {string} If present, the file path when reporting a file system error
+* `port` {number} If present, the network connection port that is not available
 * `syscall` {string} The name of the system call that triggered the error

-* `path` {Buffer} When reporting a file system error, the `path` will identify the file path.
-* `dest` {Buffer} When reporting a file system error, the `dest` will identify the file path destination (if any).
+#### error.address

+* {string}

+If present, `error.address` is a string describing the address to which a network connection failed.

 #### error.code

 * {string}

-The `error.code` property is a string representing the error code, which is typically `E` followed by a sequence of capital letters.
+The `error.code` property is a string representing the error code.

+#### error.dest

+* {string}

+If present, `error.dest` is the file path destination when reporting a file system error.

 #### error.errno

 * {string|number}

 The `error.errno` property is a number or a string.
-The number is a **negative** value which corresponds to the error code defined in [`libuv Error handling`].
-See `uv-errno.h` header file (`deps/uv/include/uv-errno.h` in the Node.js source tree) for details.
+If it is a number, it is a negative value which corresponds to the error code defined in
+[`libuv Error handling`].
+See the libuv `errno.h` header file (`deps/uv/include/uv/errno.h` in the Node.js source tree) for details.
 In case of a string, it is the same as `error.code`.

+#### error.info

+* {Object}

+If present, `error.info` is an object with details about the error condition.

+#### error.message

+* {string}

+`error.message` is a system-provided human-readable description of the error.

+#### error.path

+* {string}

+If present, `error.path` is a string containing a relevant invalid pathname.

+#### error.port

+* {number}

+If present, `error.port` is the network connection port that is not available.

 #### error.syscall